OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

     --dialect <DIALECT>                                      SQL dialect
     --nodata <NODATA>                                        Assign a specified nodata value to output bands --init <INIT>                                            Pre-initialize output bands with specified value [may be repeated]
-    --srs <SRS>                                              Override the projection for the output file --transformer-option <NAME>=<VALUE>                      Set a transformer option suitable to pass to GDALCreateGenImgProjTransformer2 [may be repeated]
+    --crs <CRS>                                              Override the projection for the output file --transformer-option <NAME>=<VALUE>                      Set a transformer option suitable to pass to GDALCreateGenImgProjTransformer2 [may be repeated]
-    --target-extent <xmin> <ymin> <xmax> <ymax>              Set the target georeferenced extent [4 values] --target-resolution <xres> <yres>                        Set the target resolution [2 values] Mutually exclusive with --target-size
+    --extent <xmin>,<ymin>,<xmax>,<ymax>                     Set the target georeferenced extent [4 values] --resolution <xres>,<yres>                               Set the target resolution [2 values] Mutually exclusive with --size
-    --tap                                                    (target aligned pixels) Align the coordinates of the extent of the output file to the values of the target-resolution
+    --target-aligned-pixels                                  (target aligned pixels) Align the coordinates of the extent of the output file to the values of the resolution
-    --target-size <xsize> <ysize>                            Set the target size in pixels and lines [2 values] Mutually exclusive with --target-resolution
+    --size <xsize>,<ysize>                                   Set the target size in pixels and lines [2 values] Mutually exclusive with --resolution
     --ot, --datatype, --output-data-type <OUTPUT-DATA-TYPE>  Output data type.
 OUTPUT-DATA-TYPE=Byte|Int8|UInt16|Int16|UInt32|Int32|UInt64|Int64|CInt16|CInt32|Float32|Float64|CFloat32|CFloat64
-    --optimization <OPTIMIZATION>                            Force the algorithm used (results are identical)..
+    --optimization <OPTIMIZATION>                            Force the algorithm used (results are identical).
 OPTIMIZATION=AUTO|RASTER|VECTOR (default: AUTO)

     Advanced Options:
     --oo, --open-option <KEY=VALUE>                          Open options [may be repeated] --if, --input-format <INPUT-FORMAT>                      Input formats [may be repeated]

     For more details, consult https://gdal.org/programs/gdal_vector_rasterize.html

 Description